sourcegraph/deploy-sourcegraph-aws/README.md

 # Deploy Sourcegraph to AWS using Terraform

-Deploying Sourcegraph on AWS is now simple thanks to Terraform and the EC2 plan.

 > NOTE: This guide assumes knowledge and experience using [AWS IAM](https://docs.aws.amazon.com/iam/index.html#lang/en_us) and Terraform.

 ## Prerequisites